 If you speak English, you can pretty much travel forever!
-This is one of the most popular options for long term travelers looking to earn funds and reside outside of their home countries.
+Teaching English while backpacking is one of the most popular options for long-term travelers who are looking to earn funds and reside outside of their home countries.

+You don’t even have to be a native speaker.
 English does not even have to be your first language in order to start teaching English, and no, you do not have to speak the local language where you want to teach!
-You will learn some of the local language once you get there, but it is not expected.
+You will learn some of the local language once you get there, but being bilingual is never a requirement.

 Teaching English is not for everyone, but if you enjoy the challenge of getting others excited in the classroom, this is the perfect travel gig for you.

 You may be expected to manage a room of noisy kids…or you may find tutoring gigs.

 Even if you have no teaching experience, you can still probably find work.
 Getting your TESOL/TEFL certification helps bring credibility and gives you an edge over other travelers.
 Just have a look at some of the available teaching jobs in other countries.

 You can even take the short TEFL certification course online — doing so opens up your options later once you are on the road and increases the chance you’ll score a gig.
 You will probably never make it rich by teaching English, but it can extend your travels infinitely!
 Ask Rolf Potts.